cns-iu/hra-3d-cell-generation-api/README.md

 ## Overview:
 As the core algorithms for the paper *Constructing and Using Cell Type Populations for the Human Reference Atlas*, generating 3D cells inside anatomical structures includes two steps: estimating the number of cells in anatomical structures and generating the location of the cells inside the anatomical structures.
 We design an algorithm for the cell type estimation based on the experimental datasets by using the collision detection API https://github.com/hubmapconsortium/hra-tissue-block-annotation as well as a 3D cell generation algorithm using the Computational Geometry Algorithm Library (CGAL).
 This project provides
 1. the proposed algorithm for randomly generate 3D cell locations inside any mesh of anatomical structures using CGAL.
-2. an Python API using Flask to generate 3D cells given the distribution of the cells and the mesh of the anatomical structure.
+2. an Node.js API using Express to generate 3D cells given the distribution of the cells and the mesh of the anatomical structure.

 ## Installation Instructions
 1. CMake